mikewarot/ladybug/readme.md

-Ladybyg - Building a complier, one commit at a time - An experiment, in Pascal, with no dependencies
+Ladybug - Building a complier, one commit at a time - An experiment, in Pascal, with no dependencies

 version 0.001
 Michael Warot